 Deploy your changes

-Go to the Management perspective of the Application Builder, right-click the EmployeeTutorial, and then select Deploy Model Edition.
+Go to the Management perspective of the Application Builder.

 In the dialog, click Finish to deploy your updated model.

-See the authoring form in action
+View the authoring form in action

-Open the actions menu and select Create.
+Open the Options menu and click Create.

 Notice the following:

-The 3-columns layout makes the form user-friendly.
+The 3-column layout makes the form more user-friendly.

 First Name: Dimitry